GSA/10x/_pages/send-us-an-idea.md

 <h2 class="docs-h2">Eligibility</h2>

-We’re accepting ideas on a rolling basis from U.S. federal employees.
-We review ideas for funding a few times a year.
-To be considered for our next round of evaluations, submit your idea before <strong>July 30th at 5:00 PM EST</strong>.
+We are currently in the process of evaluating submissions.
+All idea submitters will be notified by August 13th via email whether or not their ideas have been selected for Phase One funding.
+In the meantime, 10x is still accepting submissions on a rolling basis.
+New ideas will be considered for the following round of evaluations next fiscal year.
 {% else %}

 <h2 class="docs-h2">Eligibility</h2>